Lesson 1 – Group Policy Basics

 When managing group policy you will utilize the built-in group policy management console (GPMC).
 The GPMC is located in the start menu -> Windows Administrative Tools.

 I’ll go over the basics of the GPMC.
-(Refer to picture below).
+(Refer to the picture below).

 - Domains = This will list your domains and OU structure.
 Notice it does not list any Active Directory containers, that is because GPOs can only be linked to the domain and OUs.